-Playing to Have Fun Learning Halloween Social Routines
+Have Fun Learning Halloween Social Routines with Play

-What better way to have fun learning social routines for Halloween than with a little trick or treat play?
-Play is the best way to do therapy, especially with little ones!
-Kids pay attention better and learn more easily when they are having fun.
-Try some of these playing suggestions so kids can learn Halloween social routines.
+What better way to have fun learning social routines for Halloween than with a little trick-or-treat play?
+Play is the best way to do therapy with little ones!
+Kids pay better attention and learn more easily when they are having fun.
+So if you work with preschoolers and early elementary students, try out these ideas!

 - Kids who don’t have the language needed will have a harder time participating with their peers.